Supporting solutions to the challenge of delivering early years entitlements

 - Progress Sharing Meetings (PS Meetings) each term for local authorities

-- A regular Progress Review Form (PR Form) to monitor progress and identify support and challenge needs
+- A regular Progress Review Form (PR Form) to monitor LA progress and identify support and challenge needs

-- Training for trainers and Business Support Officers on solutions for 30-hours
+- Training for trainers and Business Support Officers on solutions for 30-hours and business change

-- National progress dissemination events
+- National progress dissemination meetings.

 - Online resources for local authorities posted on LGA Knowledge Hub

 - Online resources for providers with signpost information on the Foundation Years website and email.

 - Direct support for local authorities on a targeted basis: one-to-one and small group, business and action planning, childcare sufficiency assessment, local strategy and partnership facilitation, management support/briefings.